- What is anesthesia and how does it work?

 There are levels of sedation.
 A patient passes through minimal and moderate levels before entering deep sedation.
 An anesthesiologist may not always administer these levels.
 The level of sedation reflects the patient's ability to sense and respond to pain and verbal commands.

-Under minimal/moderate sedation, patients can respond to questions, follow instructions, and breathe without assistance.
+Under minimal or moderate sedation, patients can respond to questions, follow instructions, and breathe without assistance.
 During minimal or moderate sedation, the patient's sense of pain or discomfort is very dull or not felt.
 If the patient experiences excessive discomfort, an additional dose of sedation may be administered.
 Minimal or moderate sedation is good for procedures that require the patient to respond to the physician, or for those that may have a complication to deep sedation.
 Recovery from this type of sedation is usually much quicker.

 Which imaging exams may require anesthesia or sedation?